vmware-tanzu-learning/shipkin-course/units/using-shipkin/shipkin-units/index.md

 We arrange the course into a hierarchy of *units* containing *subjects*, each labeled with a title.
-If there is only one unit, we name its folder `unit`.
-Add units as directories within the `site` folder.
+Add units as directories within the top-level `units` folder.

 Each subject contains a series of *lessons*, which contain a *description* and one or more *materials*.